magneticio/vamp/docs/content/api-reference/deployments.md

 # Deployments

 Deployments are non-static entities in the Vamp eco-system.
 They represent runtime structures so any changes to them will take time to execute and can possibly fail.
-Most API calls to the `/deployments` endpoint will therefore return a `202: Accepted` returncode, indicating the asynchronous nature of the call.
+Most API calls to the `/deployments` endpoint will therefore return a `202: Accepted` return code, indicating the asynchronous nature of the call.

 Deployments have a set of sub resources: **SLA's**, **scales** and **routings**.
 These are instantiations of their static counterparts.